ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_3.md

         }
     }

-The first thing you will notice are the `@AnkorIgnore` annotations.
+The first thing you will notice are the [`@AnkorIgnore`][1] annotations.
-These tell Ankor that the annotated properties should not be sent to the clients.
+These annotations tell Ankor that the annotated properties should not be included in the view model.
+This means that they will not be sent to the client.

-We can't send the entire task repository (our service layer) to the client.
+Obviously we can't send the entire task repository (our service layer) to the client.
-As goes for the `modelRef` that we will use internally.
+As goes for the `modelRef` which we only use internally.

 #### Adding view model properties

-Let's add some actual view model properties that Ankor should share with clients:
+Let's add some view model properties that Ankor should not ignore:

     :::java
     private Boolean footerVisibility = false;